universal-meaning-map/docs/readme.md

 ### Language as system of abstractions

-Humans are unique in their capacity to create abstractions that are not only perceptual and natural language is its higher form.
+Humans are unique in their capacity to create `abstractions` that are not only perceptual and natural language is its higher form.

 A `word` is short and simple but its pointing to huge amounts of `meaning` without having to directly handle the complexity that they represent.

 By composing clauses made of `words` we can capture even larger amount of complexity that better describe the meaningful elements of reality .
-We can wrap these clauses as new `abstractions` to further compress complexity (ideas, models, frameworks...).
+We can wrap these clauses as new `abstractions` to further compress complexity (new words, categories, ideas, models, frameworks...).
 This nesting process can continue indefinitely,  creating higher level `abstractions` without no upper bound.

 Language can be understood as a formal system of `abstraction` composition, that produces higher-level `abstractions` as a result.